How to block pornography and violence sites with MikroTik?

 Disadvantages

-• Can block useful websites
+• You can block useful websites

-• No blocking reports
+• No block reports

 Tip 2: OpenDNS